 Step 1: Engage

-Good customer service is the foundation for everything else -- that’s why “Engage” is the first part of this framework.
-At this stage, your only concern should be understanding the breadth and depth of customer questions, and resolving them.
+Good customer service is the foundation — that's why "Engage" is the first part of this framework.
+At this stage, your only concern is understanding and resolving the customers' questions.

-When you’re just getting started with the customer service function, cast a wide net.
+Cast a wide net when you're just getting started.
 Engage with any customer, wherever, about whatever they want.
-Be on all the channels, try to solve whatever problems come your way, and help anyone who needs it.
+Be on all channels, solve all problems that come your way, and help anyone who needs it.

-As your team gets more sophisticated, you’ll be able refine your approach, but this initial operating system helps you gather lots of data very quickly.
-At this stage, your objective should be to learn as much as possible about the following:
+With time, you'll refine your approach, but this initial operating system helps you gather lots of data rapidly.
+At this stage, your objective is to learn as much as possible about the following: